slavkoss/fwphp/readme.md

 # 3\.
 PHP 7, Bootstrap 4 : DB tables rows PDO CRUD
 May be jQuery, PHP, Bootstrap AJAX DB table rows CRUD is simplest, fastest best CRUD but I prefer no jQuery AJAX .
+Only Javascript I need is dialog yes or no.

-# B12phpfw code snippets
+## B12phpfw code snippets
 ### B12phpfw core UML diagram - classes attributes & methods (made with Symenu yEd)
-CRUD db tables rows modules like my msg (blog) should be based on code skeleton shown in  UML diagram below.
-Non CRUD modules like my mnu and msg : without such code skeleton **may be code is simpler ?** If mnu module (which is links to pages / modules) needs CRUD functionality (I think never needs), we should base it on code skeleton shown in  UML diagram below.
+CRUD db tables rows modules like my msg (blog) should be based on code skeleton shown in  UML diagram.
+Non CRUD modules like my mnu and mkd : without such code skeleton **may be code is simpler ?** If mnu module (which is links to pages / modules) needs CRUD functionality (I think never needs), we should base it on code skeleton shown in  UML diagram.
 Both global db classes are ~400 lines, global config class is ~400 lines - they are so small that may be included in any module.
-Msg (blog) module has no problem, but in Mnu module global ftr.php displays: Fatal error: Uncaught Error: Using $this when not in object context in J:\awww\www\zinc\ftr.php
+Interesting detail: Msg (blog) module has no problem, but in Mnu module global ftr.php displays: Fatal error: Uncaught Error: Using $this when not in object context in J:\awww\www\zinc\ftr.php

 <br /><br />
-$do_pgntion attribute in class Dbconn_allsites is used in **module msg ee blog**  fwphp\glomodul\blog, in home.php, home_side_area.php and dashboard.php eg so :
+$do\_pgntion attribute in class Dbconn\_allsites is used in **module msg ee blog**  fwphp\glomodul\blog, in home.php, home_side_area.php and dashboard.php eg so :
 ```
 self::$do_pgntion = '1'; //command for all tables global read fn "rr" to read paginated ee to read rows block (recordset)
 $c_posts = $this->rr( "SELECT * FROM posts WHERE $qrywhere", $binds